barreeeiroo/Firefly-III-Sankey/README.md

 - 📦 **Smart Grouping**: Aggregate small accounts and categories into "[OTHER]" buckets for cleaner visualizations
 - 🎯 **Duplicate Handling**: Automatically handles accounts that appear as both income and expense sources
 - 🔄 **Transfer Tracking**: Include transfer flows between asset accounts with `--with-assets` flag
-- 🌈 **Color Coded**: Different node types get distinct colors for easy identification
+- 🌈 **Auto-Colored**: SankeyMatic automatically assigns colors for easy visualization
 - 📅 **Date Range Support**: Analyze any time period with customizable start/end dates or use period shortcuts

 ## Table of Contents